secretstartups/handbook/business-technology/data-team/functional-analytics-center-of-excellence/index.html.md

 - **Knowledge Share**: this forum will give us a formal venue to learn from one another as opposed waiting for organic moments of knowledge sharing.

 ## Outputs of the FACE
 - **Cadence**: our teams will meet at least once every month if not more.
-We will knowledge share, align on joint quarerly projects, and develop/prioritize joint asks we have of the core data team.
+We will knowledge share, align on joint quarerly projects, and develop/prioritize joint asks we have of the central data team.
 We will also have fun #StaySpoke.
-- **Consolidated asks to core data team**: we have an opportunity to streamline, consolidate, and prioritize our asks to the core data team.
-We also partner with the core data team on data program-level evaluations and decisions (eg BI tooling).
+- **Consolidated asks to central data team**: we have an opportunity to streamline, consolidate, and prioritize our asks to the central data team.
+We also partner with the central data team on data program-level evaluations and decisions (eg BI tooling).
 - **Subject Matter Expert Lookup**: we will develop a documented list of people and their associated areas of expertise.
 SME's will also be able to document their source of truth resources (eg snippets, dashboards, reports).
 - **Quarterly Projects**: we will propose and pick cross-functional projects for us to work on quarterly.
 This will make us all more efficient by assigning 1 DRI with 2 or more code reviewers.
 - **Peer Review + Assumptions Approval**: as a part of the quarterly projects, we will establish a code peer review and assumptions approval process that will ensure we will all be enthusiastic adopters of the ultimate output.